swapd

 Testing

-If you're the administrator of a heavy-load system and are willing to test releases of swapd / dswapd, e-mail me.
+If you're the administrator of a heavy-load Linux system and are willing to test releases of swapd / dswapd, e-mail me.
 Note that you will, most likely, have to recompile the kernel each time a new version of dswapd-kernel (kernel hooks) is released.